Conjugate flow action functionals

 \section{Representation of field equations in conjugate flow intrinsic coordinates}

-We recall some fundamental identities from differential geometry \cite{Lovelock,Aris,Truesdell1,Landau} that allow us to write the dynamic equations of a physical system in terms of conjugate flow intrinsic coordinates.
+In this appendix we recall some fundamental identities of differential geometry \cite{Lovelock,Aris,Truesdell1,Landau} that allow us to write the dynamic equations of a physical system in terms of conjugate flow intrinsic coordinates.
 To this end, let us first consider the Jacobian of the conjugate flow transformation (\ref{tr_conj})